“We need to dust! And wash the curtains. And can somebody please find the other air mattress?”

 Whenever my family and I get together, we spend some time looking through old family photo albums.
 Sometimes, if we’re really feeling sentimental, we’ll watch all our home movies, too.

 There’s something about being all together that really evokes nostalgia, which is why when we do gift exchanges together, we often make the theme “something sentimental.”
 Not only is it a great way to remember all our happy times together, but it’s also something that everyone, from the kids in the family to the oldest adults, can easily do.
-Whether it’s a homemade card, a heartfelt letter, or a scrapbook, these are the gifts that really make an impact.
+Whether it’s a homemade gift, a heartfelt letter, or a scrapbook, these are the excellent gifts that really make an impact.

 One year, my husband even converted all my mom’s home movies to digital and put them online, so she and everyone else in the family could watch them whenever, wherever.
-These are the types of gift that have no limit—basking in the glow of family memories will never get old.
+These are the types of gift that have no limit—basking in the glow of family holiday memories will never get old.